Emperor Wu of Han: Crown Prince Ju's revolt

 Conspirators against Prince Ju included Jiang Chong (江充), the newly appointed head of secret intelligence, who had once had a run-in with Ju after arresting one of his assistants for improper use of an imperial right of way.
 Another conspirator was Su Wen (蘇文), chief eunuch in charge of caring for imperial concubines, who had previously made false accusations against Ju, claiming he was joyful over Wu's illness and had an adulterous relationship with one of the junior concubines.

 Jiang and others made many accusations of witchcraft against important people in the Han court.
 Jiang and Su decided to use witchcraft as the excuse to move against Prince Ju himself.
 With approval from Emperor Wu who was then at the Ganquan Palace, Jiang searched through various palaces, ostensibly for witchcraft items, eventually reaching Prince Ju's and Empress Wei's palace.
 While completely trashing the palaces up with intensive digging, he secretly planted witchery dolls and pieces of cloth with mysterious writings.
 He then announced that he had found the items there during the search.
 Prince Ju was shocked, knowing that he was framed.
 His teacher Shi De (石德), invoking the story of Ying Fusu of the Qin dynasty and raised the possibility that Emperor Wu might already be dead, suggesting that Prince Ju start an uprising to fight the conspirators.
 Prince Ju initially hesitated, wanting to speed to Ganquan Palace to defend himself before his father.
 But, when he found out that Jiang's messengers were already on their way, he decided to follow Shi's suggestion.

 Prince Ju sent an individual to impersonate a messenger from Emperor Wu to lure and arrest Jiang and the other conspirators.
 Su escaped, but Ju accused Jiang of sabotaging his relationship with his father, and personally killed Jiang.
 With the support of his mother, Ju enlisted his guards, civilians, and prisoners in preparation to defend him.

 Su fled to Ganquan Palace and accused Prince Ju of treason.
 Emperor Wu, not believing it to be true and correctly (at this point) believing that Prince Ju had merely been angry at Jiang, sent a messenger back to Chang'an to summon Prince Ju.
 The messenger did not dare to proceed to Chang'an, but instead returned and gave Emperor Wu the false report that Prince Ju was conducting a coup.
-Enraged, Emperor Wu ordered his nephew, Prime Minister Liu Qumao (刘屈犛), to put down the rebellion.
+Enraged, Emperor Wu ordered his nephew, Prime Minister Liu Qumao (劉屈犛), to put down the rebellion.